Mental Health and FASD

 Books and Guides available: Introduction, Coping with Feeling Down, Getting a Good Night’s Sleep, Being Active and Staying Well, Solving Problems, Coping with Anxiety.

-A COVID-19 Workbook by Dr. Sachiko Nagasawa.
+Tolerance for a Uncertainty is A COVID-19 Workbook by Dr. Sachiko Nagasawa.
 Available for anyone to help cope with the stress and anxiety associated with COVID-19.

 IMPORTANT: If you are struggling with mental health, please reach out to a trusted family member, friend, neighbour or contact your health care provider, a local mental health organization or crisis line to find resources near you.